Headteacher – Mrs Rowen Prigg

 Deputy Headteacher – Mrs Lisa Dines

 Mrs Dines was born and raised in Essex.
 Before becoming a teacher, she had a ‘proper’ job in London!
 She was inspired to train to become a teacher when she saw the impact that great teachers had on her daughter when she started school.
-Mrs Dines worked at Sunnymede Junior School in Billericay before joining St. Michael’s, starting there as a student teacher and moved through the ranks to a Senior Leadership position.
-She enjoys going on warm summer holidays, reading, spending time with her family, going to the gym (reluctantly!) and eating chocolate (regularly, hence the gym!).
-She is delighted to be one of the new members of staff at St Michael’s.
+Now that her children are grown up, Mrs Dines enjoys going on warm summer holidays, reading, walking her dog and watching murder-mystery series.
+She dislikes sprouts, being cold and spiders!

-Miss Palfrey grew up in Colchester before going to university in Norwich.
+Mrs Orton grew up in Colchester before going to university in Norwich.
 She completed her teacher training at the University of East Anglia before gaining her first teaching post in Lawford, Essex.
 Her second post at East Bergholt Primary School enabled her to teach creatively and develop her skills in using drama and dance and a Mantle of the Expert approach.
-Miss Palfrey has been affectionately known as ‘Miss P’ throughout her teaching career and aims to inspire a love of writing in her pupils.
+Mrs Orton aims to inspire a love of writing in her pupils.
 She is a keen poet and has a dream of publishing her very own novel one day.
 Travelling is another big passion and her classroom is a showcase of artefacts collected from many different countries.

 Mrs Harriet Stevens

-Miss Kneller was born and raised in Essex.
+Mrs Bowcher was born and raised in Essex.
 Ever since starting school herself, she has always wanted to be a teacher.
 She studied Early Years and Education at Southend University then went on to gain a PGCE with Billericay Educational Consortium to fulfil her dream.
-Miss Kneller originally wanted to be a reception teacher but soon realised she loved the independence of children in Key Stage 2 so never returned to Early Years.
+Mrs Bowcher originally wanted to be a reception teacher but soon realised she loved the independence of children in Key Stage 2 so never returned to Early Years.
 Since teaching, she has worked at Bonnygate Primary School and Sunnymede Junior School before joining St. Michael’s.
 In her spare time, she loves listening to music (especially Busted), spending time with her dog Maggie, travelling, going to the theatre, eating chocolate and going to the gym.

 I was born and raised in Shenfield in Essex and grew up loving the outdoors, horse riding and travelling.
 As an adult I have continued to enjoy travelling and have acquired a love for unusual foods and love to cook and share meals with friends and family.
 I have two children 16 and 14 who also love to spend time outdoors.
 We often go geocaching (a bit like a treasure hunt).
 I qualified as a teacher once my children were at secondary school, this has allowed me to bring lots of life experience to my role at St Michael’s including seven years spent as an LSA at another Chelmsford school.
 It’s a privilege to be able to share my passions and interests with not only my own children but those that I teach too.